joshbrassington/cc-exam-notes/domain-1-security-principles/notes.md

 - SOMETHING YOU HAVE.
 Such as; smartphones, smart cards and tokens.
 - SOMETHING YOU ARE.
 Such as; fingerprints, facial features andiris patterns.
 - SOMEWHERE YOU ARE.
 Such as; IP address, GPS and Wi-Fi location.

+### Risk Reporting

+- Documenting and communicating risk-related information to stakeholders.
+- Has details of identified risks, their status, mitigation efforts and the potential impacts.
+- Helps stakeholders make informed decisions so resources can be prioritised for risk management.